agapovk/alfa-test/README.md

 The project is deployed on Vercel.
 Please find the live version [Deploy on Vercel](https://alfa-test-two.vercel.app/products)

 ## Usage
-	•	Navigate to ⁠/products to view the product list.
+  - Navigate to ⁠/products to view the product list.
-	•	Use the like and delete icons on each card to interact with the products.
+  - Use the like, favourite and delete icons on each card to interact with the products.
-	•	Click on a product card to view detailed information.
+  - Click on a product card to view detailed information.
-	•	Create new products via the ⁠/create-product page.
+  - Create new products via the ⁠/create-product page.